PIesPnuema/stl_implementation_practice/include/README.md

 # Includes

-Here you will find the the template header files.
-Refer to the root README.md file for information on how to compile using cmake.
+Here you will find the template header files.
+Refer to the root [README.md](https://github.com/PIesPnuema/stl_implimitation_practice/blob/main/README.md) file for information on how to compile tests using cmake.

 #### This project is my own implimitation of the std::library containers.
 The purpose is just to learn and have fun.